videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/react-native-expo-setup.md

 ### Adding Android and iOS Folders

-Execute the following command to add Android and iOS folders:
+Run the following command to add Android and iOS folders:

 ```bash
 npx expo prebuild
 ```

-Once these are finished, you should see the android and ios directories in your project.
-You can then complete the iOS and Android setup requried for the VideoSDK.
+Once these steps are completed, you will find the `android` and `ios` directories in your project.
+You can proceed to complete the required iOS and Android setup for the VideoSDK.

 **Android Setup** : [Integrate in Android](./react-native-android-sdk)